How it works

 Bike hire (Bike Heaven, Get Cycling)

 The perfect way to explore York is on foot, due to its compact nature and the variety of historic sights you'll see while wandering near the city center.
-If you don't feel like hauling your bags around York, swing by a York luggage storage service.
+If you don't feel like hauling your bags around York, swing by a York left luggage storage location.
 Bounce provides several facilities around the city, situated at local businesses.
 You can quickly book via the Bounce app, and in no time, you'll have a convenient place to cache your carry-on before planning your next excursion.

-York Minster - York Minster is a Church of England cathedral and one of York's biggest attractions.
+York Minster is a Church of England cathedral and one of York's biggest attractions.
 Construction of the cathedral began in the 11th century and took around 400 years to complete.
 York Minster is one of the largest cathedrals in Europe at over 500 feet in length.
 Visitors can admire the cathedral's intricate Gothic architecture, before experiencing the breathtaking interior.

 York Minster is home to many lavish carving and religious sculptures, as well as over 120 different stained-glass windows.
 One of the best windows is the Great West Window, which dominates the cathedral's western end with its vivid religious imagery.
 After touring York Minster, visit some of the artifacts and exhibits on display.
 York Minster has over 300,000 in its collection dating back as far as 2,000 years ago.
 Large bags aren't allowed inside York Minster, so consider booking a spot at a luggage storage service in York.

-National Railway Museum - York's National Railway Museum is the largest museum of its kind in the UK.
+There are some amazing museums in York, and York's National Railway Museum is the largest museum of its kind in the UK.
 This museum is home to over a hundred different locomotives, as well as thousands of objects relating to Britain's railroad history.
 You'll find several unique and famous trains on display at this museum, including the Mallard and the Duchess of Hamilton.
 Make sure you book afternoon tea on the Countess of York, a restored railway carriage.
 You won't want to lug your bags around this large museum, so visit a luggage storage service in York.